- describe major concepts in cognitive psychology

 - Project 1

 - Project 2

-- Exam testThe exam test conducted in a computer-based format (in person).
-Distant testing is not provided.
-The test consists of 40 multiple-choice questions evaluated equally with one or multiple correct answers.
-It is forbidden to use any reference materials or class notes during the examination.
+- Exam testThe exam test conducted in a computer-based format.
+The test consists of 40 multiple-choice questions with one or multiple correct answers.
+Students are allowed to use handwritten or printed lecture notes during the exam test.